jonwesneski/end2/README.md

 __run_mode__ = RunMode.SEQUENTIAL  # This is required for every test module

-def test_1(client, logger):
+def test_1(client):
-    assert 1 == 1        # assert is used for validation; if assertion fails the test fails and exits on that assert assert True is True  #
+    assert client.get('Hi') is not None  # assert is used for validation; if assertion fails the test fails and exits on that assert
-    logger.info('Hi')

-async def test_2(client, logger):  # Both sync and async test methods can exist in the same file
+async def test_2(client):  # Both sync and async test methods can exist in the same file
     actual = await client.get_stuff()
     assert actual == "some expected data"
-    logger.info('Hi async')

 def helper():  # Not a test method